RAID Data Recovery

 Upon conclusion of the recovery, you are welcome to furnish your own return media.
 For RAID arrays, they would commonly be a high capacity external hard drive.
 Or, if you’d prefer you can purchase a new external hard drive from us at a competitive price and we’ll copy the data to that.
 For very large arrays containing large amounts of data, preparations may be necessary to copy the data onto a NAS or other enclosure with RAID functions.
 Please contact us for more details if you require recovery from such an array.

 To get started…

-Call and speak with a Protech RAID specialist regarding your RAID Data Recovery options.
-The specialist will need to gather some information from you in order to provide you with a ONE RATE fee to start, and then answer any questions you may have.
+Call and speak with a Protech RAID technician regarding your RAID Data Recovery options.
+The technician will need to collect some information from you in order to provide you with a ONE RATE fee to start, and then answer any questions you may have.
 Call 24/7 Toll Free at: (877) 967-3548.

 Providing customers with the fast, secure, confidential, reliable, and most affordable data recovery services.
 Call us 24/7 (877) 967-3548.